marcheezmo/hotel/README.md

 ## Description

 This site is built with the basic's of HTML and CSS.
+This project is unresponsive and not mobile friendly.

 ## What I learned: